oVirt/ovirt-site/source/feature/engine/upgrademanager.html.md

 The set of tools that are in the scope of this feature are:

 1. Notify the user that an update for the engine is available
-    1. The [ Katello Integration](http://www.ovirt.org/Home/Features/KatelloIntegration) will be used to indicate if an available packages exist for ovirt-engine.

-2. Make it easier to know whether a host has an available update, and what cluster levels this update supports
+2. Make it easier to know whether a host has available updates
 3. Allow the user to upgrade a specific host automatically
-4. Allow the user to do a rolling cluster upgrade, either to a higher cluster level, or to a new version that supports the current one
+4. Allow the user to do a rolling cluster upgrade, either to a higher cluster level, or to a new version that supports the current one (out-of-scope of ovirt-engine-3.6)

 ### User Experience